Akashpandey0/BL_2115000098/readme.md

 ### 07th February

-- **What was taught**: Learnt about Inheritance and their types .
-- **What i Learned**: practised of 2 question on diagram and  7 questions on aggregation association and composition to enhance my skills.

-[Topic]

-### 06th February

 - **What was taught**: Learnt about Inheritance and their types.
 - **What i Learned**: practised of 10 question given by mentors to enhance my skills.